 Finding cheap car insurance after a speeding ticket is possible, but it may take a little extra legwork.
 Below you’ll find a few strategies that might help you find affordable coverage.

 Requesting quotes from multiple insurance companies after a change in your driving record is a common way to ensure you’re getting the most competitive rate, as some carriers weigh speeding tickets more heavily than others.
-Since many companies wait to run your motor vehicle report until you agree to purchase the policy, it may also be a good idea to be upfront about the details of your speeding ticket during the quoting process.
-In other words, failure to disclose driving activity could cause your quoted rate to seem cheaper than it actually is.
+Since many companies wait to run your motor vehicle record (MVR) until you agree to purchase the policy, it may also be a good idea to be upfront about the details of your speeding ticket during the quoting process.
+In other words, failure to disclose blemishes on your driving record could cause your quoted rate to seem cheaper than it actually is.

 Consider attending a driving course